hydrosolutions/SAPPHIRE_Forecast_Tools/README.md

 # Development
 If you wish to run the forecast tools individually and locally for development purposes, you can do so by following the instructions in the file [doc/development.md](doc/deployment.md).

+# User guide
+Once the forecast tools are deployed, the user can configure the forecast tools and visualize and download the forecasts using the forecast configuration dashboard and the forecast dashboard.
+The user guide is available in Russian language in the file [doc/user_guide.md](doc/user_guide.md).

 ## Collaboration
 Input from users is welcome.
 Please use the GitHub issue tracker to report bugs or suggest improvements.
 If you would like to contribute to the code, please fork the repository and submit a pull request.
 We will review the pull request and merge it if it fits the scope of the project.
 Please note that this is an open source project released under the MIT license, under which all contrubutions fall.
 Contributors are expected to adhere to the [Contributor Covenant code of conduct](https://www.contributor-covenant.org/).